 Open to the public on varying schedules from Monday to Saturday, typical visiting hours often span from 10 AM to 6 PM.
 Notably, no entrance fee is required to explore the cathedral, making it accessible to all who wish to admire its beauty and heritage.

 At the heart of Lisbon lies Rossio Square, a bustling hub teeming with charming cafes and restaurants, perennially bustling with crowds.
 Adjacent to the beach, this vibrant square offers an idyllic setting, particularly enchanting during sunset.

 During my time in Lisbon, I had the pleasure of lodging in several hostels along Rossio Square.
 For more insights on hostels in Europe, check out my guide on navigating hostels while travelling across the continent.

 Santa Justa Elevator

-While visiting a non-English speaking country, ensure to have these travel apps on your phone to make travel easy.
+When traveling to a non-English speaking country, it’s essential to have these travel apps on your phone to facilitate seamless navigation and communication.

 Lisbon exudes beauty and boasts a rich tapestry of history waiting to be explored.
 For an authentic experience, immerse yourself in the city’s charm by strolling through its streets and observing the daily rhythms of local life.
 I highly recommend embarking on a walking adventure, where you can discover the city’s old landmarks and uncover its fascinating stories firsthand.

 How can you support me?